-Have you heard the news?
-Rise, the new web-based authoring tool in Articulate 360, just keeps getting better!
-We’ve added an assortment of new features that’ll save you loads of time and give you new ways to create whatever type of learning your audience needs.
-Here are six totally amazing new things you can do in Rise.
+Rise 360, the web-based authoring tool in Articulate 360, just keeps getting better!
+Like all the apps and resources in Articulate 360, we’re continuously adding features that save you loads of time and give you new ways to create whatever type of learning your audience needs.
+To give you a sense of how Rise 360 can boost your productivity and increase your agility, here are six totally amazing things you can do in Rise 360.

-Rise is already the fastest way to develop e-learning, and now your workflow is even more seamless!
-That’s because you can now access photographs and illustrations from the 1.5+ million assets in Content Library, right from Rise.
-All Content Library assets are royalty-free with no attribution required.
-That means no more scouring the web for free stock photos, trying to remember where you saved that freshly downloaded image file, or worrying about whether an image is safe to use in your course.
+Rise 360 is already the fastest way to develop e-learning, and now your workflow is even more seamless!
+That’s because you can now access photographs and illustrations from the ever-growing library with millions of assets in Content Library 360, right within Rise 360.
+All Content Library 360 assets are royalty-free with no attribution required.
+That means no more scouring the web for free stock photos, trying to remember where you saved that freshly downloaded image file or worrying about whether an image is safe to use in your course.

-Following is a quick Peek video to show you just how painless it is to search for and insert the perfect image in Rise:
+Following is a quick Peek video to show you just how painless it is to search for and insert the perfect image in Rise 360:

 4. Control How Learners Experience Your Course with Continue Blocks